Safety Toe Footwear

 - Puncture resistant

-- clearance to the metatarsal
+- Clearance to the metatarsal

 Steel vs Composite Toe

 Steel toe and composite toe safety footwear must meet the same standards, so in terms of protection from impacts and compression they are the same.
 Composite toes are non-metallic therefore non-magnetic and somewhat lighter in weight.
-Composite toe footwear may be adventitious to workers that must work in secured areas where they must pass through metal detectors, because the composite materials are not metallic.
+Composite toe footwear may be advantageous to workers that must work in secured areas where they must pass through metal detectors, because the composite materials are not metallic.
 Composite toes may be slightly cooler in some applications where the worker is exposed to elevated heat sources, such as in the asphalt paving industry.